The Adventures Of Freddie Malone

 Welcome to the online home of Freddie Malone.
 Remember- The more you Read, the more amazing your own adventures will become.

-*** FREDDIE'S 3RD ADVENTURE WILL BE PUBLISHED ON OCTOBER 14th***
+*** FREDDIE'S 3RD ADVENTURE HAS BEEN PUBLISHED***

 "IN THE CITY OF FORTUNE AND FLAMES"